ArcFace: Additive Angular Margin Loss for Deep Face Recognition: Experiments

 \subsection{Implementation Details}

-{\bf Datasets.} As given in Table \ref{table:dataset}, we separately employ CASIA \cite{yi2014learning}, VGGFace2 \cite{cao2017vggface2}, MS1MV2 and DeepGlint-Face (including MS1M-DeepGlint and Asian-DeepGlint) \cite{glintweb} as our training data in order to conduct fair comparison with other methods.
-Please note that the proposed MS1MV2 is a semi-automatic refined version of the MS-Celeb-1M dataset \cite{guo2016ms}.
-To best of our knowledge, we are the first to employ ethnicity-specific annotators for large-scale face image annotations, as the boundary cases (\eg hard samples and noisy samples) are very hard to distinguish if the annotator is not familiar with the identity.
-During training, we explore efficient face verification datasets (\eg LFW \cite{huang2007labeled}, CFP-FP \cite{sengupta2016frontal}, AgeDB-30 \cite{Moschoglou2017AgeDB}) to check the improvement from different settings.
-Besides the most widely used LFW \cite{huang2007labeled} and YTF \cite{wolf2011face} datasets, we also report the performance of ArcFace on the recent large-pose and large-age datasets(\eg CPLFW \cite{zheng2018cross} and CALFW \cite{zheng2017cross}).
-We also extensively test the proposed ArcFace on large-scale image datasets (\eg MegaFace \cite{kemelmacher2016megaface}, IJB-B \cite{whitelam2017iarpa}, IJB-C \cite{maze2018iarpa} and Trillion-Pairs \cite{glintweb}) and video datasets (iQIYI-VID \cite{IQIYI2018}).
+{\bf Training Datasets.} As given in Table \ref{table:dataset}, we separately employ CASIA \cite{yi2014learning}, VGG2 \cite{cao2017vggface2}, MS1MV0 \cite{guo2016ms} and Celeb500K \cite{cao2018celeb} as our training data in order to conduct fair comparison with other methods.
+MS1MV0 (loose cropped version) \cite{guo2016ms} is a raw data with the estimated noise percentage around $47.1\% \sim 54.4\%$ ~\cite{wang2018devil}.
+MS1MV3~\cite{deng2019lightweight} is cleaned from MS1MV0 \cite{guo2016ms} by a semi-automatic approach.
+We employ ethnicity-specific annotators (\eg African, Caucasian, Indian and Asian) for large-scale face image annotations, as the boundary cases (\eg hard samples and noisy samples) are very hard to distinguish if the annotator is not familiar with the identity.
+Celeb500K~\cite{cao2018celeb} is collected in the same way as MS1MV0~\cite{guo2016ms}, using the celebrity name list~\cite{guo2016ms} to search identities from Google and download the top-ranked face images.
+We download 25M images of 500K identities, and employ RetinaFace \cite{deng2020retinaface} to detect faces larger than $50\times50$ from the original images.
+By employing the proposed sub-center ArcFace, we can automatically clean MS1MV0 \cite{guo2016ms} and Celeb500K~\cite{cao2018celeb}.
+After removing the overlap identities (about 50K) through the ID string, we combine the automatically cleaned MS1MV0 and Celeb500K and obtain a large-scale face image dataset, named IBUG-500K, including 11.96 million images of 493K identities.
+Figure \ref{fig:ibug500kstatistics} illustrates the gender, race, pose, age and image number distributions of the proposed IBUG-500K dataset.